Back to All Events

 Explore the rich decorative arts and architectural legacy of Historic Trappe with curator Christopher Malone.
 This immersive visit offers rare insight into the site’s collections, craftsmanship, and the preservation of southeastern Pennsylvania’s German heritage.
 With special access to the Henry Muhlenberg House and Dewees Tavern—home to the Center for Pennsylvania German Studies—the tour reveals how faith, community, and craft have shaped the region’s history.

-Reception at the Historic Heister House
+Dinner at the Historic Hiester House

 Built in 1757, the Daniel Hiester House is a remarkable example of early American architecture and craftsmanship.
 In 2017, Lisa Minardi and her husband, Philip W. Bradley, acquired the long-derelict property and embarked on a meticulous, multi-year restoration to return the home to its original grandeur.
 Today, the house retains nearly all of its original architectural features—including five working fireplaces, elaborate ironwork, and exceptional period details—and is beautifully furnished with 18th-century Pennsylvania German furniture and decorative arts.
 For this special reception, Lisa Minardi opens the Hiester House to FOS and shares her personal journey of restoration and collecting.